weihaox/GAN-Inversion/README.md

 </p>
 <br />

 This repo is a collection of resources on GAN inversion, as a supplement for our [survey](https://arxiv.org/abs/2101.05278).
 If you find any work missing or have any suggestions (papers, implementations and other resources), feel free to [pull requests](https://github.com/weihaox/awesome-gan-inversion/pulls).
+You could manually edit items or use the [script](https://github.com/weihaox/arxiv_daily_tools) to produce them in the markdown format.

 <details style="margin-left:3%;">
   <summary>citation</summary>